blaizard/bzd/tools/bdl/docs/executors.md

    Executor "1" --> "*" Core
 ```

-Cores can be assigned with a maximum load or other specific atrtibutes.
+Cores can be assigned with a maximum load or other specific attributes (to be implementated).

 ```bdl
 // A workload will run on either core0 or core1.